 - 1. In order to facilitate a safe and orderly flow of traffic on campus, KSU adopts in full all the statutes and provisions of OCGA, Title 40, Article 10, regarding Stopping, Standing and Parking.
 When appropriate, curbs may be painted yellow to designate restricted parking as set forth by Georgia law; however, the lack of yellow curbing or restricted parking signs is not a defense for those charged with violations of State or campus parking regulations.
 Parking is not permitted on the grass, on sidewalks, in driveways or any other area not designated for parking. - 2.
-Reserved parking areas include but are not limited to faculty and staff reserve lots, loading zones, visitor spaces and other areas marked reserved for specific persons or functions. - 3.
+Reserved parking areas include but are not limited to faculty and staff dedicated spaces, loading zones, visitor spaces, vanpool spaces, carpool spaces, and other areas marked reserved for specific persons or functions. - 3.
 The KSU Police will vigorously enforce Georgia's Parking Law for Persons with Disabilities in accordance with OCGA 40-6-226.
 Drivers of vehicles parked in spaces designated for persons with disabilities must display, on their dashboard (in full view!) or hung from their rear view mirror, the official permit issued by the Department of Motor Vehicles for persons with disabilities. - 4.
 An illegally parked vehicle may be impounded without notice, and at the owner's expense, if it presents a hazard to motorists or is obstructing traffic.
 Other vehicles subject to immediate impoundment include, but are not limited to, those parked in marked Tow Away Zones, those parked in spots reserved for specific persons or for a numbered carpool, and those receiving three or more parking citations (paid or unpaid) in a calendar year. - 5.
 Students with unpaid fines will be subject to the following sanctions: holds on class registration and release of records, and/or referral to outside collection agencies.
 Repeatedly cited vehicles may have their parking privileges canceled. - 6.
 All parking fines along with late fees for faculty and staff must be paid at the end of each semester or the amount is automatically deducted from the employee's paycheck the following month.
 Parking fines must be paid in full upon termination of employment.
+Hangtags must be returned upon termination of employment or the employee will be assessed a fee of \$25.00.